apache/www-site/content/dev/pmc.md

 ```

 The link should be a permalink from the `https://lists.apache.org/` mail archive.
-This allows any member to review the mail vote easily.
+This allows any member to review the mail vote.

-If the candidate does not (yet) have an Apache account, note
+If the candidate does not (yet) have an Apache account, include
 that fact in the notification email.

 #### Check the board archive for mail delivery  {#board_archive}

 **Note**: e-mail delivery can fail silently.
-It is **vital** that the PMC Chair checks the board archives to ensure that the NOTICE has
+It is **vital** that the PMC Chair check the board archives to ensure that the NOTICE has
 actually been delivered to the board mailing list.

 You can do this by sending a mail to the EZMLM server at `board-index@apache.org` followed by a `board-get.XXX@apache.org` (`XXX` = message number).